Skip to content

 • Add warnings where needed

-• AI will interpret — design around it
+• Embrace that AI interprets — design around it

 The Meta-Lesson: Human-AI Collaboration